JetBrains/kotlin-web-site/docs/topics/kotlin-nights-branding.md

 * The talks should primarily be about Kotlin and should not focus on marketing or sales.
 * The event can serve food and/or drinks optionally.

-### Kotlin Night Event Requirements
+### Event requirements

 JetBrains is excited to support your Kotlin Night event.
 Because we want all events to provide the same high-quality experience, we need organizers to make sure that some basic requirements are met for the event to receive JetBrains support.
 As an organizer, you are responsible for the following aspects of the event:

 1. The location and everything required to host the event, including booking a comfortable venue.
 Please make sure that:
     * All the participants are aware of the exact date, place, and starting time of the event, along with the event schedule and program.
     * There is enough space as well as food and beverages, if you provide them, for everyone.
     * You have a plan with your speakers.
 This includes a schedule, topics, and abstracts for the talks, as well as any necessary equipment for the presentations.
 2. Content and speakers
     * Feel free to invite presenters from your local community, from neighboring countries, or even from all over the globe.
 You don’t have to have any JetBrains representatives or speakers at your event.
 However we are always happy to hear about more Kotlin Nights, so feel free to notify us.
 3. Announcements and promotion
     * Announce your event at least 3 weeks before the date of a meetup.
     * Include the schedule, topics, abstracts, and speaker bios in the announcement.
     * Spread the word on social media.
 4. Providing event material to JetBrains after the event
     * We would be glad to announce your event at [kotlinlang.org](https://kotlinlang.org/community/talks.html), and we would appreciate it if you provided slides and video materials for follow-up posting.

+### JetBrains support

-### JetBrains provides Support with
+JetBrains provides support with:

 * Access to Kotlin Night Branding, which includes the name and logos
 * Merchandise, such as stickers and t-shirts for speakers and small souvenirs for attendees